oliverlee0/ATCSFinalProject/README.md

   bass.wav -- bassline isolated from song

-  chords.txt -- chords of the song as well as what time the chords played at, based on the response from SonicAPI
+  chords.txt -- chords of the song as well as what time the chords are played at, based on the response from SonicAPI

   song.mp3 -- song as .mp3 file if downloaded from YouTube